scikit-garden/scikit-garden/docs/examples/MondrianTreeRegressor.md

 ### Interpretation

-Let us look at the plots from top to bottom.
+Let us interpret the plots from top to bottom.

 1. Depth zero: root

     * Weights are zero within the bounding box.
-    * Weights start to increase as we move away from the bounding box.
+    * Weights start to increase as we move away from the bounding box, if we move far enough they will become one.

 2. Depth one

-    * Bounding box on the left is smaller than that of the right.
-Hence the time of split of the left bounding box is
-      larger which makes the probability of separation higher and the weights are larger.
+    * Bounding box of left child is smaller than that of the right.
+Hence the time of split of the left bounding box   is larger which makes the probability of separation higher and the weights are larger.
     * The small spike in the middle is because of the thin strip between both the bounding boxes.
 The probability of separation here is non-zero and hence the weights are non-zero